khakhalin/notes/keywords/spark.md

 * `withColumnRenamed('old_name', 'new_name')` - renames a column
 * `withColumn('name', lit(None))` - adds an empty column.
 Using `lit(0)` will add you a column of zeros etc. You cannot specify different values here; if you manage to pass an iterable inside `lit()`, you'll just get this iterable as the same value in every row.

 `.some_column_name` returns an object of "Column" type, similar to how in [[pandas]] it returned a series.
 But it's not yet the data itself, as the execution is lazy!
-It's not even an iterable somehow, and there seems to be no easy way to iterate thrown values of a column; most recommended solutions either collect the entire dataframe first, and iterate by rows, picking the proper column from each row, or even worse, cast the entire thing to Pandas.
+It's not even an iterable, and there seems to be no easy way to iterate thrown values of a column (as values within a dataframe are not ordered!).
+If you need to iterate, you have to either collect (eagerly calculate) the entire dataframe, and then iterate by rows, picking the proper column from each row, or cast the entire thing to Pandas.

 ## Concatenations